Atlantic Highways Corporation (AHC), a subsidiary of Canadian International Corporation (CHIC) of Mississauga, Ontario, was the major contractor.

 The federal contribution to this project was funded by the Strategic Highway Improvement program (SHIP) through Transport Canada.

-Joint Advisory Committee (JAC) The JAC is composed of the Highway 104 Western Alignment Corporation, Atlantic Highways Management Corporation Limited, the Department of Transportation and Infrastructure Renewal, and McCormick Rankin (the Independent Maintenance Engineer).
+Joint Advisory Committee (JAC) The JAC is composed of the Highway 104 Western Alignment Corporation, Atlantic Highways Management Corporation Limited, the Department of Transportation and Infrastructure Renewal, and WSP (the Independent Maintenance Engineer).
 The Committee meets quarterly to review and monitor the operation of the toll highway, including the maintenance of the roadway and the operation of the toll plaza.